UChicago-ExtremeWeather/exposure_template/README.md

 <!-- Repeat a subsection per feature / per function as needed. -->

-## Updating the package data

-<FILL IN: how to refresh from the upstream source and re-publish a Zenodo
-version + new GitHub release.>

 ## Citation

 See `citation("{exposure}exposure")`.
 Cite **both** the code package and the